 Updated:

-Survival analysis is a statistical method used to analyze the time until an event of interest occurs.
-It is used in various fields, including medical research, engineering, and social sciences.
-In this blog, we will explore the basics of survival analysis, including the definition of survival function, hazard function, and Kaplan-Meier estimator.
+Survival analysis is a handy statistical tool for studying the time it takes for an event of interest to happen.
+You’ll find it used across fields like medical research, engineering, and even social sciences.
+Let’s dive into the basics of survival analysis—starting with a few key concepts and tools like the survival function, hazard function, Kaplan-Meier estimator, and more.

 \[S(t) = P(T > t)\]

-where $T$ is the random variable representing the time until the event of interest occurs, and $t$ is a specific time point.
-The survival function can also be interpreted as the proportion of individuals who survive beyond time $t$.
+Here, $T$ is the random variable for the time until the event happens, and $t$ is the time point you’re checking.
+Think of it as the proportion of people who make it past time $t$.

 Hazard Function